 When applied correctly, a patterned concrete coating should last for years.
 It will help to add strength to an existing surface, while updating the appearance.
 Just like a freshly poured patio, your siding will need to be sealed every few years to maintain its look and protect it from damage.
 Concrete layers usually last 10 to 15 years, but can last up to 25 years if applied and maintained properly.

-The quality of the coating material, the amount of preparation work performed on concrete and the amount of regular maintenance can affect the service life of a concrete screed.
-Concrete lasts a long time and is a hard material that resists a lot of damage.
+The quality of the coating material, the amount of preparation work done on the concrete and the amount of regular maintenance can all affect the service life of a stamped concrete overlay.
+Concrete is a hard material that resists a lot of damage and can last a long time.
 Concrete overlays are installed with a penetrating sealant, which makes them more resistant to stains and scratches.
 All you really have to do to keep these floors in good condition is keep that sealant and sweep and mop them regularly to prevent dirt from getting in.

 Concrete is one of the strongest materials available for your floors.
 The decorative layer is made up of dyes or pigments, so that the floor remains as strong as ever.
 Floor coverings are resistant to most damage, including staining and etching from chemicals or heavy equipment.
 You can expect your floor coverings to last as long as your floors, which can last a lifetime.

 You won't have to replace your floors every decade or so, as you would with other types of flooring.
 The only reason you'll have to change your floors is if you want a new look.
 Benefits include appearance, ease of installation, durability, and increased home value.
 The main benefits of a stamped concrete patio include its appearance, ease of installation, durability, and increased home value.
 The patterned concrete screed is much thinner than a typical concrete entrance deck or patio slab.